stax76/run-hidden/Readme.md

 About
 -----

-run-hidden runs console apps like powershell with hidden console window.
+run-hidden runs Windows console apps like powershell with hidden console window.

 Example command line
 --------------------